Spirituality

 -Krishnamurti, August 3, 1929

-The adventure of encountering truth often begins with an honest examination of all the identities and constructs we cling to, whether consciously or unconsciously.
-From the moment we're born, we begin accumulating these identities, and by adulthood, it can be challenging to examine, change, or release them.
+The adventure of meeting truth often coincides with an honest examination of all the identities and constructs we cling to—consciously or unconsciously.
+From the moment we're born, we begin accumulating these identifications, and by adulthood, they can feel inseparable from who we are, making them difficult to question, loosen, or release.

-For some people, the idea of existing without a fixed identity—however temporarily—can feel unsettling or even terrifying.
-But in my experience, those identity-less moments are the most peaceful, primordial, and spacious states of being.
-As my friend Jana says, "If you can embrace the fact that you're in uncharted lands...and you remain open, without labels, without boundaries...good job.
+For some people, the idea of existing without a fixed identity—even temporarily—can feel unsettling or even terrifying.
+But in my experience, those identity-less moments are among the most peaceful, primordial, and spacious states of being!
+As my friend Jana once said, "If you can embrace the fact that you're in uncharted lands...and you remain open, without labels, without boundaries...good job.
 You're doing a very good job."

-To further explore this idea, I had some fun creating a framework that interprets the various 'spheres of identity' we commonly habit—or rather, the places from which we acquire our many identities.
-Think of each sphere as a veil that must be lifted in order to perceive reality with greater clarity.
+To explore this idea more playfully and visually, I created a simple, symbolic way of looking at the various spheres from which we tend to acquire identity.
+You can think of each sphere as a veil that must be lifted in order to perceive reality with greater clarity.

-These identities, whether self-prescribed or inherited by family/culture/society, are not inherently wrong, bad, or harmful.
-Nor do they need to be discarded.
-It is only when we become unhealthily attached to, or deluded by, these identifications that our perception becomes obscured and our personal evolution risks becoming inhibited.
+These identities, whether self-prescribed or inherited from family, culture, or society, are not inherently wrong or harmful.
+Nor do they need to be rejected or destroyed.
+It is only when we become rigidly attached to, or deluded by, them that our perception becomes narrowed or obscured, and our capacity for genuine, personal evolution becomes constrained.

 NOTHINGNESS